World Pangolin Day 2019

 Commonly referred to as the most trafficked mammal in the world, the plight of the pangolin looks bleak.
 While a proportion of the demand for pangolins is for its meat, the greatest value lies in its scales, used as an ingredient in traditional Chinese medicine.
 Sadly, this demand is driving transnational smuggling of pangolin scales to the extent we see today, the supply of which to illicit markets is undoubtedly increasing.

-Pangolin seizures in Hong Kong and Malaysia (2019)
+Pangolin seizures in Hong Kong SAR and Malaysia (2019)

 While in Malaysia, intelligence-led raids resulted in the discovery of 30 tonnes of locally-sourced pangolins and the identification of a processing factory in early February.
 The ability of pangolins to recover from this level of removal from the wild appears increasingly unlikely.